Kathleen Browne

-Kathleen Anne Browne (1 October 1876 – 9 October 1943) was an Irish politician, farmer, writer, historian and archaeologist.
+Kathleen Anne Browne (1 October 1878 – 9 October 1943) was an Irish politician, farmer, writer, historian and archaeologist.
 She was arrested after the Easter Rising and held in Kilmainham Gaol.
 During the Civil War, she was Pro-Treaty and joined Cumann na nGaedheal.
-She was a member of Seanad Éireann from 1929-36.
+She was a member of Seanad Éireann from 1929 to 1936.
 She was a fluent speaker of Yola, an Anglic language of Wexford.

 Early life

-Browne was born on 1 October 1876 to Michael Browne, a farmer, shopkeeper and local politician, and Mary Eleanor Stafford.
+Browne was born on 1 October 1878 to Michael Browne, a farmer, shopkeeper and local politician, and Mary Eleanor Stafford.
 She was the eldest of five children.
 Her father's family was of Norman extraction and had lived at Rathcronan Castle since the 13th century.
 Her mother's family lived in Baldwinstown Castle, County Wexford.
 Michael Browne was a poor law guardian and a member of Wexford's first County Council.
 He supported Home Rule and had worked with Charles Stewart Parnell.

 Browne was educated at a convent school in Wexford.
 As a child, she shared her father's interest in politics and was a young member of the Kilmore branch of the Ladies Land League.
 She was a romantic nationalist and loved to dress in Celtic clothing and pose with an Irish wolfhound. she was secretary of the county committee of the Gaelic League.

 Browne became an agriculturist and expert in dairy management.
 She lectured with the Department of Agriculture and Technical Instruction.
 She was one of the first farmers in Ireland to grow sugar beet and was on the executive of the Beet Growers Association, as well as the Loch Garman Cooperative Society, the Wexford Agricultural Society and the Irish Farmers' Union.
 She took over the management of the family farm when her father died in 1912.